Defining YOUR Work-Life Balance

 However, we can't always schedule aspects of our personal life to an exact day, especially if you are a parent and scientist.
 There are events like conceiving a baby, last-minute meetings at school or taking care of an ailing parent that we cannot always anticipate.
 However, we can prepare by finding out about our health insurance and what's covered for a pregnancy, or setting up flexible hours within a work schedule.
 Although we won't know all of the situations to review or questions to ask, these small steps can minimize our stress and anxiety, help us start to create a plan, and let us have a better balance in our lives.

 We summarize some tips from scientists on how to deal with challenges involving work-life balance.

 Change Your Work Schedule to Fit Your Needs

 Dr. Sandra J. Saouaf felt very different about her work schedule after having her oldest child.
 She realized that she wanted to spend more time with her daughter than she could with a full-time position so she made some work changes.
 She took a job-share position at a pharmaceutical company where she worked only 3 days per week.
 After the birth of her second daughter, she took 5 years off from science and then returned to a part-time position in an academic laboratory.
 Later on, she became her own boss as a consultant and entrepreneur, and now is back working at a pharmaceutical company because her children are all in college.
-"On and on it goes as I evolve," Dr. Saouaf says.
+"On and on it goes as I evolve," Dr. Saouaf said.
 "Many opportunities exist for accommodating work-life balance if you re-imagine what a successful career is and if your family situation allows for flexibility."